cogtoolslab/cogtoolslab.github.io/_pages/prospective.md

 **Dr. Fan is actively recruiting both postdocs and graduate students to start in Fall 2023.**

 If you are interested in joining the lab as a PhD student or postdoc, please introduce yourself to Dr. Fan via [email](mailto:jefan@ucsd.edu).
-It is a good idea in this email to articulate what research questions you are most excited about, and some specific reasons why you believe the Cognitive Tools Lab would provide a suitable environment to pursue those questions.
+It is a good idea in this email to articulate what research questions you are most excited about and some specific reasons why you believe the Cognitive Tools Lab would be an environment where you believe you could thrive, as well as how you believe you could contribute to our community.
 <!-- She will do her best to respond and discuss with you whether the lab might be a good fit.  -->

-PhD applicants, please note that it may not always be possible to schedule a Zoom call prior to the application deadline.
-If you are interested in joining the lab as a PhD student, please submit an application to the [Stanford PhD Program in Psychology](https://psychology.stanford.edu/admissions/phd-admissions) and indicate your interest in the lab on the form to ensure that Dr. Fan will receive & read it!
+PhD applicants: Please note that it may not always be possible for Dr. Fan to reply and discuss with you whether the lab might be a good fit, nor schedule a Zoom call prior to the application deadline.
+If you are interested in joining the lab as a PhD student, please submit a full application to the [Stanford PhD Program in Psychology](https://psychology.stanford.edu/admissions/phd-admissions) and indicate your interest in the lab on the form to ensure that Dr. Fan will receive & read it!

 ### Current UCSD/Stanford Graduate Students